Jamalam360/pinguino/docs/module.md

         - `disable`
             - Disables the phishing module.
         - `set-discipline-level`
             - Sets the level of discipline to use - (delete, kick, ban).
+        - `set-moderators-exempt`
+            - Sets whether messages from moderators should be checked for phishing links.